AM-1235: Pharmacodynamics

 AM-1235 is a cannabinoid receptor agonist with K_{i} of 1.5 nM at CB_{1} compared to 20.4 nM at CB_{2}.
 While the 6-nitro substitution on the indole ring reduces affinity for both CB_{1} and CB_{2} relative to the unsubstituted parent compound AM-2201, CB_{2} affinity is reduced much more, resulting in a CB_{1} selectivity of around 13 times.
 This is in contrast to other related compounds such as AM-1221 where a 6-nitro substitution instead confers significant selectivity for CB_{2}.

 Pharmacokinetics

 AM-1235 metabolism differs only slightly from that of JWH-018.
-AM-1235 N-dealkylation produces fluoropentane instead of pentane (or plain alkanes in general).
-It has been speculated that the fluoropentane might function as an alkylating agent or is further metabolized into toxic fluoroacetic acid.
-This is not true since fluoroalkanes do not act as alkylating agents under normal conditions and uneven fluoroalkane chains metabolize into substantially less toxic fluoropropanoic acid.
+AM-1235 N-dealkylation produces 1-fluoropentane instead of pentane or other simple alkanes in general.
+It had been speculated that the fluoropentane might function as an alkylating agent or be further metabolized into toxic fluoroacetic acid.
+This is not true, however, as fluoroalkanes do not act as alkylating agents under normal conditions and odd-length fluoroalkane chains metabolize into substantially less toxic fluoropropanoic acid.